Superkül by Blok

 Contrast is used effectively to emphasises the communicative intentions of each element.
 It helps to draw greater value from fewer components, something that is a fundamental aspect of Superkül’s work.

 There are a few different juxtapositions going on within this simple graphic expression.
-Aside from the more obvious contrast of light and dark, solid form and internal space, the robust and the dynamic, there is, in the process of silk screen layering, a lovely contrast between the opaque and the translucent.
+Aside from the more obvious contrast of light and dark, wireframe structure and internal space, the robust and the dynamic, there is, in the process of silk screen layering, a lovely contrast between the opaque and the translucent.
 The building up of ink, its layered visual qualities and the intersection of colour and form says volumes, yet remains aesthetically simple.

 Wordmark draws value from its commonality with previous iterations.
 It shares a similar favour for all lowercase typesetting and sans-serif forms, however, refines this, and with the addition of one simple gesture, which ironically involves removing something, manages to communicate a lot more, with less.